JJLongoria/aura-helper-xml-compressor/README.md

 ```
 ---
 ## [**setContent(content)**](#setcontentcontent)
-Method to set a XML String content to execute compressor operations (except compress() and compressSync() and methods because only work with file or folder paths)
+Method to set a XML string content to execute compressor operations (except compress() and compressSync() and methods because only work with file or folder paths)

 ### **Parameters:**
-  - **content**: String XML content to compress
+  - **content**: string XML content to compress
-    - `String`
+    - `string`

 ### **Return:**
 Return the XMLCompressor instance